laravel/docs/upgrade.md

 **Likelihood Of Impact: High**

 All authentication scaffolding has been moved to the `laravel/ui` repository.
-If you are using Laravel's authentication scaffolding, you should install the `^2.0` release of this package:
+If you are using Laravel's authentication scaffolding, you should install the `^2.0` release of this package and the package should be installed in all environments.
+If you were previously including this package in the `require-dev` portion of your application's `composer.json` file, you should move it to the `require` section:

     composer require laravel/ui "^2.0"